matbesancon/hugo-site/content/post/2019-10-21-skype-a-scientist.markdown

 ## Do you make models of anything?

-I haven't found counter-examples yet so I'll go with yes, you can make models from anything.
+I haven't found counter-examples yet so I'll go with yes, you can make models of anything.
 A model is a way we represent something in a way that is easier to grasp, either for us humans, or for a computer.

 ## How did the language of math get created?

 I am not an expert in the history of science, but from what I remember of old mathematical papers I saw, the language of mathematics was created piece by piece, by iterations.
-First concepts would be created, like adding two numbers together into a bigger number.
+First, concepts would be created, like adding two numbers together into a bigger number.
 Then, some scientist, not necessarily the person who developed the concept, would find way to represent this abstract concept, for example with a cross symbol: $+$.